Sardinia in winter is synonymous with intimate contact with its culture and traditions. An island capable of offering infinite possibilities.

 Sardinia's charm in Winter

 Visiting Sardinia out of season is not a choice dictated by saving money but by the desire to enjoy more intimately the contact with this beautiful island.
 Without the crowding typical of the high season, you will have the opportunity to appreciate this genuine land.
 With the arrival of winter, it takes on colours, charms, and atmospheres to be discovered: from North to South, but especially in the centre, its true vibrant heart.
 It is an experience that must be had sooner or later, in the name of the traditions and the peculiar local characteristics that distinguish each individual village.
-Winter is the ideal period to stop and enjoy a good glass of red wine, such as the excellent Cannonau, accompanied by a superb meat dish, such as the famous porceddu, the typical Sardinian piglet.
+Winter is the ideal period to stop and enjoy a good glass of red wine, such as the excellent Cannonau, accompanied by a superb meat dish, such as the famous porcetto, the typical Sardinian piglet.
 It will be possible to celebrate Christmas on the beach in Cagliari, taste delicious fish dishes at Poetto, drink a coffee, have an aperitif in the enchanting Alghero, or the deserted Costa Smeralda, cuddled by the winter sun.
-A stunning place to visit is the Spiaggia dei due Mari (literally the beach of the two seas) in Villasimius, with its salt pond housing a colony of pink flamingos.
+A stunning place to visit is the Punta Molentis beach in Villasimius, not far from the Notteri pond, home to a colony of pink flamingos.
 Don't miss a stop in the capital, Cagliari, with its historic quarters and charming places of interest.

 Snow lovers will undoubtedly take advantage of the period and visit the charming snowcapped mountain villages.
 The air takes on the aroma of the resins of the wood burning in the chimneys of the houses.
 It is a timeless, crystallised atmosphere with a strong sense of family and home.